All Episodes

 He did add there are bad apples, but 99% are not.

-That's the same with everything I've said about even those going after the president and abusing their power, and that are corrupt.
+That's the same with everything I've said about even those going after the president and abusing their power and that are corrupt.

-It's not just the respect.
+They deserve it's not just the respect.

 Defunding them is dangerous.

-It was asked by a pastor, Carl Day is his name, um, apparently from Philadelphia, says he voted for Jill Stein in 2016 and challenged the slogan, Make America Great.
+He says he voted for Jill Stein in 2016 and challenged the slogan, Make America Great.

-I mean, that's sort of like, you know, where a lot of people didn't like Michelle for the first time in my adult life, I'm proud of my country.
+I mean, that's sort of like, you know, where a lot of people didn't like Michelle for the first time in my adult life.

 And, you know, he said it pushes us back to a time in which we cannot identify with such greatness.

-Now, if Joe Biden did a town hall with Georgie Stephanopoulos, uh, Mr. Clinton war room himself, um, I wonder if they would ask him about his praise of his mentor and his friend, the former clansman that filibusted the Civil Rights Act and fought against the voting rights act,
+Now, if Joe Biden did a town hall with Georgie Stephanopoulos, Mr. Clinton War Room himself, I wonder if they would ask him about his praise of his mentor and his friend, the former Klansman that filibustered the Civil Rights Act and fought against the Voting Rights Act, and that Joe Biden pardoned in the late 70s with to stop school integration, integration of our public schools,

-and that Joe Biden pardoned in the late 70s with to stop school integration, uh, integration of our public schools, and because he didn't want his kids going to schools that were racial jungles.
+and because he didn't want his kids going to schools that were racial jungles.

-I wonder, I I actually love to get this pastor on the show and talk to him about it.
+I wonder, I actually love to get this pastor on the show and talk to him about it.

 He was very, very clear in his answer.